+First Lady Michelle Obama is the patron saint of healthier kids.
+She launched the Let’s Move! campaign and the National School Lunch Program to get youngsters to eat healthier, more nutritious food.
 She has appeared on numerous television shows and magazine covers pressing the message that kids ought to stop eating junk, get up from the TV or video screen and get moving.
-And she's put all public school kids on a diet (whether they need it or not), limiting their caloric intake to a degree remarkably similar to prison inmates'.
+And she’s put every public school kid on a diet (whether they need it or not) limiting their caloric intake to a degree remarkably similar to prison inmates.
 So who could possibly impugn the good work to which Mrs. Obama has dedicated the last five years of her life?

 Funny, but that reminds me of no one else as much as Michelle Obama.

-Abby W. Schachter, a senior fellow at the Independent Women's Forum, lives in Regent Square and blogs about the intersection of government policy and parenting at captainmommy.com.
+Abby W. Schachter, a senior fellow at the Independent Women’s Forum, blogs about the intersection of government policy and parenting at captainmommy.com